-- Violent, threatening or obstructive behaviour. - Harassment or bullying (physical or verbal, including electronic means e.g., text messaging, social networking sites). - Possession of or dealing in illegal substances. - Having possession of or being under the influence of alcohol/drugs. - Serious infringement of the Trust Equality and Diversity policy. - Failure to meet mandatory deadlines and attend examinations. - Smoking or vaping in or on the college site. - Cheating in examinations or failure to follow comply with examination board regulations. - Theft or wilful damage to College property. - Carrying an offensive weapon. - Sexual abuse, assault or harassment. - Making a malicious serious false allegation against a student or a member of staff - Potentially placing students, staff and members of the public in significant danger or at risk of significant harm. - Bringing members of the public onto college premises or being complicit in them gaining entry. - Behaviour that brings the college into disrepute. - Failure to complete and submit NEA and Applied General assignments by the final deadline. - Submission of Applied General coursework / NEA that is plagiarised, created by misusing AI such that it is not the student's own work, or not the product of a student's own independent work and independent thinking. - Extensive absence as a result of family holidays/prolonged unauthorised absences.
+- Violent, threatening or obstructive behaviour. - Harassment or bullying (physical or verbal, including electronic means e.g., text messaging, social networking sites). - Possession of or dealing in illegal substances. - Having possession of or being under the influence of alcohol/drugs. - Serious infringement of the Trust Equality and Diversity policy. - Failure to meet mandatory deadlines and attend examinations. - Smoking or vaping in or on the school site. - Cheating in examinations or failure to follow comply with examination board regulations. - Theft or wilful damage to school and sixth form property. - Carrying an offensive weapon. - Sexual abuse, assault or harassment. - Making a malicious serious false allegation against a student or a member of staff - Potentially placing students, staff and members of the public in significant danger or at risk of significant harm. - Bringing members of the public onto school premises or being complicit in them gaining entry. - Behaviour that brings the school and sixth form into disrepute. - Failure to complete and submit NEA and Applied General assignments by the final deadline. - Submission of Applied General coursework / NEA that is plagiarised, or not the product of a student's own independent work and independent thinking. - Extensive absence as a result of family holidays/prolonged unauthorised absences.

-Where the College considered that a student has committed an act of serious or gross misconduct, the student may be:
+Where the school and sixth form considers that a student has committed an act of serious or gross misconduct, the student may be:

-- Placed on Stage 4 or 5 of the Formal Behaviour and Conduct System, or - Placed on Stage 4 or 5 of the Formal Behaviour and Conduct System, in addition to a fixed term temporary exclusion, or - · Permanently excluded from college.
+- Placed on Stage 4 or 5 of the Formal Behaviour and Attendance System, or - Placed on Stage 4 or 5 of the Formal Behaviour and Attendance System, in addition to a fixed term temporary exclusion where appropriate, or - Permanently excluded from the sixth form.

-4.0 Behaviour and Conduct Intervention
+4.0 Behaviour and Attendance Intervention

 The behaviour of students is integral to maintaining an outstanding learning environment.
 Therefore, the expectation is that all students uphold the Student Code of Conduct at all times.
-This section outlines the steps that Colleges may take and the interventions that might be used to address concerns about behaviour, breaches of the Code of Conduct, or in cases of Gross Misconduct.
+This section outlines the steps that the sixth form may take and the interventions that might be used to address concerns about behaviour, breaches of the Code of Conduct, or in cases of Gross Misconduct.